FlowFuse/website/src/blog/2023/09/dashboard-notebook-layout.md

 ![Example Notebook created in Dashboard](./images/db-notebook-example.png)

 To get started, drop your first widget (in this case, we'll add a `ui-markdown`) onto the Node-RED canvas.
-This in turn will prompt us to create our first Group/Page/Dashboard which we can name & configure accordingly.
+This in turn will prompt us to create our first Group/Page/Dashboard which we can name and configure accordingly.

 Let's add the following Markdown to our first widget: